Let's talkt-shirts!

 If you would prefer to proof your artwork, contact a Customer Representative and they will ensure the order does not move forward without your approval.

-Screen printing imprint sizes
+Printing imprint sizes

 September 29, 2011

-For screen printed shirt orders, there are two basic imprint sizes to choose from, either a crest size design or a full size design.
+For printed shirt orders, there are two basic imprint sizes to choose from, either a crest size design or a full size design.
 There is no extra charge for a full size design and there is no price difference between a design with a lot of ink coverage or a little ink coverage.
 The design for your shirts is sized to fit the smallest print area available (usually the smallest garment) on your order.

 Crest size design